 Utilizing the indigenous orange gourds is nothing new to homebrewing.
-Pumpkins have been used as a beer ingredient since before America was…well, America.
+Pumpkins have been used as a beer ingredient since before the United States was…well, the United States.
 Colonists who couldn’t obtain affordable malt turned to other fermentable sources to make beer, which included pumpkins.

 Choosing a Base Style